knielbo/knielbo.github.io/_pages/about.md

 [Center for Humanities Computing Aarhus](http://chcaa.io/#/) has joined the consortium behind [DeiC](https://www.deic.dk/)'s [Type 1 HPC Interactive system](https://www.deic.dk/en/supercomputing/national-hpc-facilities).
 Together with collegues from University of Southern Denmark's [SDU eScience Center](https://escience.sdu.dk/) and Aalborg University's [CLAAUDIA](https://www.claaudia.aau.dk/), we work to provide researchers easy access to interactive computing in the [cloud](https://cloud.sdu.dk/app/login/selection).

-I manage [Nordic Digital Humanities Laboratory](https://centre-for-humanities-computing.github.io/Nordic-Digital-Humanities-Laboratory/) a collaboration around a shared software and application layer for modeling and analysis of cultural heritage data across the Nordics.
+I manage [Nordic Digital Humanities Laboratory](https://centre-for-humanities-computing.github.io/Nordic-Digital-Humanities-Laboratory/) a collaboration about a shared software and application layer for modeling and analysis of cultural heritage data across the Nordics.
 NDHL is funded by the [Nordic e-Infrastructure Collaboration](https://neic.no/) (NeIC).

 Previous Projects
 ======